jackyin68/dccn-daemon/README.md

-# Ankr DCCN Daemon
+# Set up CI/CD for Ankr daemon

-## Functionalities in the 1st version
+## Functionalities in the first version

-1. Communication to cluster master
+1. Talk to cluster master

-2. Finish the self-registration upon booting up
+2. Finish the self-registration when booting up.

 3. Add a task